juju/docs/src/en/charms-constraints.md

 juju get-constraints database1
 ```

 ## Adding a machine with constraints

-The `juju add-machine` command also accepts the '--constraints' flag, which can
+The `juju add-machine` command also accepts the `--constraints` option, which
-be useful when trying to target a specific machine or type of machine.
+can be useful when trying to target a specific machine or type of machine.

 For example: